doctoboggan/DeathRay/fpga_scripts/README.txt

       Should be a list of plot indexes used, eg: [1,2] means plots 1 and 2 should be reserved.
       This is used to let the Device Control window disable plots.
 If it is not specified the variables above will take precedence over any device commands selected through the GUI.
-This variable must all be specified on one line
+This variable must be specified on one line